 One thing that pretty much everyone nowadays has in common are calls or text messages from suspicious phone numbers.
-With the amount of scams and spam online, it’s always good to be cautious before answering the call.
-Here on shortcodes.org we offer a phone number search which you can easily use by entering any phone number into the search bar at the top of your screen.
+With the number of scams and spam online, it’s always good to be cautious before answering the call.
+Here on shortcodes.org we offer a phone number search that you can easily use by entering any phone number into the search bar at the top of your screen.
 If you are here to learn more about suspicious phone numbers then feel free to read on.

 Recently it was found that Equifax, one of the three major credit reporting agencies in the United States, had a massive data breach.
 This breach affected nearly 143 million consumers.
 The hackers accessed social security numbers, birthdays, addresses, and even driver license numbers.
 Yikes, not only is this scary for a variety of security reasons, but this opens up endless consumers to having their personal information sold to outside sources.

 Telephone scammers will attempt to trick you out of money by getting access to your personal information.
 Phone Scams often robocalls, from real people, or via text messages.
 The callers will lie through their teeth to get you to buy products, “invest your money”, or receive “free trials” of various products.
 Another common tactic of scammers is to offer you money or threaten jail time or lawsuits if you don’t pay.

 Report Phone Scams